Black Friday Sale is about to get Live!!

 Add to list

-Van Dyke Brown: Warmest Gamblin black.
-Good glazing colour and is useful for adding “gallery tone.”
-Completely lightfast and permanent, it’s made from bone black and iron oxide.
+Van Dyke Brown is the warmest Gamblin black.
+It has a good glazing colour and is useful for adding “gallery tone.”
+It's lightfast, permanent, and made from bone black and iron oxide.

-Burnt Umber is a more intense reddish brown pigment from heating Raw Umber's clay pigment.
+Burnt Umber is a more intense reddish-brown pigment produced by heating Raw umber's clay pigment.
 It has medium to excellent tinting strength and high opacity, and it is quick drying in oil form.
-Burnt Umber is somewhat more transparent than Raw Umber.
+Burnt Umber is more transparent than Raw Umber.

 It has excellent colour properties and can create a variety of subtle, clear tints when mixed with white.

-It can tend towards chalkiness in dark mixes in oil form, but overall, it mixes well with other colours.
+It can tend towards chalkiness in dark oil mixes, but overall, it mixes well with other colours.
 To create a black colour in oil form, mix Burnt Umber with Phthalo Blue or Ultramarine.
-To achieve a similar colour in watercolour form, mix it with Ultramarine or Payne's Gray.
+Mix it with Ultramarine or Payne's Gray to achieve a similar colour in watercolour form.

 Burnt Umber has good permanence.